CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 ### 2 9 Lack of life cycle concepts

 In addition to specific OT components, components, technologies and software from office IT, so-called commercial-off-the-shelf (COTS) products, are increasingly being used.
-Due to the very long lifecycles in OT, these components are generally operated much longer than usual in office IT, sometimes even beyond the manufacturer support cycles.As a result, after the manufacturer support expires, updates for vulnerabilities will no longer be available.
+Due to the very long lifecycles in OT, these components are generally operated much longer than usual in office IT, sometimes even beyond the manufacturer support cycles.
+As a result, after the manufacturer support expires, updates for vulnerabilities will no longer be available.
 In contrast, there are often publicly documented vulnerabilities, as well as tools that exploit these vulnerabilities.
 This also allows unexperienced attackers to successfully penetrate the systems.
 This also applies if updates are not recorded or only with great delay.

 The long operating times can also lead to problems in the procurement of spare parts, if they are no longer produced by the manufacturer.
 This also applies to possible know-how for the care and maintenance of legacy systems that no longer exists with new employees